dwylx/phoenix-scopes/README.md

 > or care about teaching people good security habits/practices,
 > don't encourage them to click links in emails. 🙏
 > It just takes _one_ "weakest link" in your organisation/family
-> to bring down the whole castle! 😢
+> to bring down the whole castle! 😢 <br />
 > But for the sake of following this guide ...

 You will see a page similar to the following: